 Sandakphu – See four of the tallest mountains in the world

 Sandakphu, being the highest peak in West Bengal, offers grand views of the world’s tallest peaks.
 Lhotse and Makalu, the fourth and fifth highest peaks in the world stand tall at 8,516m and 8,463m, trying to outdo the world’s tallest peak.
 But how can they?
 After all, the Everest stands between them, towering over everything!
 On the other hand, Kangchenjunga, the third highest peak, stands with its family at 8,586m.
 The Kanchenjunga cluster is famously called The Sleeping Buddha, thanks to its appearance.
 Mt.
 Kumbhakarna forms the head and face of Buddha, while Kanchenjunga forms the upper body.
-The other peaks that make up the rest of The Sleeping Buddha are Kokthang, Rathong, Frey, Kabru South, Kabru North, Simvo, Mt.
+The other peaks that make up The Sleeping Buddha are Kokthang, Rathong, Frey, Kabru South, Kabru North, Simvo, Mt.
 Pandim, Tenzingkhang, Japanu, Narsing.

 Another curious feature of this trek is the Kalipokhri (Black Pond).
 It is a beautiful black pond that one comes across on Day 3.
 Its water never freezes and Buddhists consider it holy.
 The shape of the lake has given rise to the belief that that it signifies Shiva’s right foot!

 Whom is the trek meant for?

 What are the risks involved?

 The trail is well laid out so there is no danger of losing your way.
 There is a motor road leading up to Phalut.
 In case of any emergency, you have easy access to the closest towns.
 Although 11,929 feet isn’t that high compared to other Himalayan treks, there are chances of being hit by Acute Mountain Sickness, which can be avoided by going on a course of Diamox.

 Here is the short itinerary for Sandakphu